Note: Files are in Adobe (PDF) format.

 Our engineering division (VOSTA LMG) engages primarily in the infrastructure and construction industry.
-The main growth drivers of the global dredging market include: i) more land and coastal areas has to be reclaimed and protected due to population growth and global warming; ii) expansion of ports due to increasing seaborne trade and growing size of container vessels.
-The Group is working closely with suppliers and seek to expand production capability in different regional markets to drive down costs.
+Demand for our engineering business is supported by the amount of land and coastal reclamation projects due to population growth and global warming; ii) port expansion projects due to increasing seaborne trade and growing size of container vessels.
+The Group is working closely with suppliers and seek to have production capability in different regional markets to drive down costs.